young, about 3 mm

 years.
 The two recent specimens we are aware of were found at about 6 m

 (20 ft) in an exposed rocky area and in the shallow subtidal in a highly protected area.
-It lays a cream egg mass (Kay &
+It feeds on pink sponges of the genus Darwinella (Gosliner, et. al., 2018) and lays a cream egg mass (Kay &

 Oahu and Kauai: widespread in the Indo-Pacific.

 (Bergh, 1880a) in Kay, 1979 as well as Kay & Young, 1969.
 The name means "simple."
 It was probably